Privacy Policy

 6. International Data Transfers

-Payzium operates from the United States and Canada and uses sub-processors that are primarily located in the United States.
-As a result, personal information that we collect in Canada, the European Economic Area, the United Kingdom, or Switzerland is transferred to and processed in the United States and other jurisdictions whose privacy laws may differ from those of your home jurisdiction.
+Payzium operates from the United States and Canada.
+Statements and boarding documents you upload are stored in Canada (Montreal), which we have confirmed.
+Other personal information may be processed by sub-processors located in the United States and elsewhere, as described in the table in Section 5.2.
+As a result, personal information that we collect in Canada, the European Economic Area, the United Kingdom, or Switzerland may be transferred to and processed in jurisdictions whose privacy laws differ from those of your home jurisdiction.

 Quebec.
 Before transferring personal information outside Quebec, we conduct a Privacy Impact Assessment under Quebec Law 25, taking into account the sensitivity of the information, the purpose of the transfer, the protection measures (including contractual, technical, and organizational), and the legal regime applicable in the destination jurisdiction.
-We enter into written agreements with all sub-processors that include data protection commitments and audit rights.
+We enter into written agreements with sub-processors and with the acquirer or processor that boards your account, that include data protection commitments and audit rights.
+By applying, you acknowledge and consent that your personal information may be communicated outside Quebec and may be communicated outside Canada.

 European Economic Area, United Kingdom, Switzerland.
 Where we transfer personal information from these jurisdictions to the United States or another third country, we rely on the European Commission's Standard Contractual Clauses (and the United Kingdom International Data Transfer Addendum or the Swiss equivalent, where applicable) or another lawful transfer mechanism, supplemented by additional technical, contractual, and organizational measures where appropriate.